MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-filters-and-highlighting.md

 ![Filters in Reading view](media/power-bi-reports-filters-and-highlighting/power-bi-filter-reading-view.png)

-Each visual has filters for all the fields in the visual, and a report author may add more.
-In this Filters pane, the visual has three filters, the report page has three page-level filters, and the report has one filter.
+Each visual has filters for all the fields in the visual.
+When you create a report, you can add more.
+In this Filters pane, the visual has three filters.

 In Reading view, explore the data by modifying the existing filters.
 When you exit the report, the changes you make are saved with the report, even if you open the report in a mobile app.
 To undo your filtering and return to the defaults set by the report author, select **Reset to default** from the top menu bar.